ProfessorBurke/PythonObjectsGames/Chapter1VideoFiles/readme.md

-# Video code for chapter 1
+# Chapter 1 Video Files
-This folder contains code from the YouTube videos associated with chapter 1.
+This folder contains code examples from the YouTube videos associated with Chapter 1 of Objects & Games with Python.